Unilord/Simple-make-and-Makefile-tutorial/README.md

 __INFO that you might want to know__
 1. cc -c  Compile or assemble the source files, but do not link.The linking stage simply is not done.The ultimate output is in the form of an object file for each source file.
+2. __*make* Deduce the Recipes__
+When a ‘.c’ file is used automatically in this way, it is also automatically added to the list of prerequisites.
+We can therefore omit the ‘.c’ files from the prerequisites, provided we omit the recipe.